pagarba/fed_stream_node/README.md

 ## fed_stream_node
-### register and watch all your IOT devices on the blockchain
+### register and write IOT device data on the blockchain

 **Stack:**